sparkfun/SparkFun_DataLogger/docs/configuration.md

 In this menu, you will have options to update the primary reference clock, update interval, add a secondary reference clock, and update it's interval.
 By default, the primary reference clock is set to use the Network Time Protocol (NTP).
 To synchronization the time, you will need to connect to a 2.4GHz WiFi network in order to update the time.
 To add a secondary clock, make sure to connect a compatible Qwiic-enabled devices that can keep track of time (i.e. Qwiic Real Time Clock Module - RV-8803 or a Qwiic-enabled u-blox GNSS module).

+!!! note
+    To adjust the time zone, you will need to enter a POSIX timezone string variable.
+Try [checking out this CSV in this GitHub repo](https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv) and searching for the timezone string variable in your area.
+For more information about [POSIX format specification check out this article from IBM](https://developer.ibm.com/articles/au-aix-posix/).

 * <kbd>1</kbd> **The Time Zone** &mdash; Time zone setting string for the device
     * Accepts a string:
         * <kbd>MST7MDT,M3.2.0,M11.1.0</kbd> _(default, as of firmware v01.01.01)_